ai-collection/ai-collection/README.md

 #### Create your business plan in minutes with our guided business plan generator.
 [Visit](https://www.thataicollection.com/redirect/plansnack?utm_source=aicollection&utm_medium=github&utm_campaign=aicollection)

 PlanSnack is the easiest way to create a working business plan for your startup or small business.
-With our industry-proven business plan templates and easy-to-customize examples you'll create a professional one-page business plan in minutes rather than days or hours.
+With our industry-proven business plan templates and easy-to-customize examples you''ll create a professional one-page business plan in minutes rather than days or hours.
 PlanSnack is also 100% free in every sense of the word, so you can create, share, and download your business plan at no cost.

 [More Information and Pricing](https://www.thataicollection.com/en/application/plansnack?utm_source=aicollection&utm_medium=github&utm_campaign=aicollection)